 Accelerated Depreciation is available to companies that claim the ITC for a commercial solar energy system, in order to deduct depreciation expenses over a five-year timeline.
 Under the Modified Accelerated Cost Recovery System (MACRS), a company can reduce its tax liability and increase the rate of return on solar projects.

 State and Local Tax Incentives are available in many locations for residential or commercial projects.
-For example, Massachusetts offers a 15% Residential Renewable Energy Income Tax Credit for residential solar PV systems.
-Similarly, the New York Solar Tax Credit applies to 25% of annual solar expenditures for residential consumers, up to $5,000 over the system’s lifetime.
-For more information on local and state tax incentives, visit the Database of State Incentives for Renewables & Efficiency (DSIRE).
+For information on these incentives by state and locality, visit the NC Clean Energy Technology Center Database of State Incentives for Renewables & Efficiency (DSIRE).

 In order to take advantage of these tax incentives, a consumer must directly own the solar energy project and must have taxable income.
 If a solar energy project is financed through a lease or PPA, the tax incentives go to the third party providing the lease.
 Municipalities and nonprofit organizations cannot obtain tax incentives because they do not have tax liabilities.
 Smaller commercial owners with lower profitability may not have enough tax liability to fully recognize the credit.
 However, even those entities that do not directly receive tax incentives often benefit from the lower overall project costs if a third-party owner can claim the tax savings.

 Property assessed clean energy (PACE) financing was first developed in Berkeley, California, as a mechanism to make energy efficiency, renewable energy, and water conservation improvements accessible to a broader customer base.
-State-level PACE-enabling legislation is now active in 36 states and the District of Columbia, as shown in Figure 2, and PACE programs are rapidly expanding in many cities nationwide.
-As of May 2018, PACE had financed $5.1 billion in residential improvements and $887 million in commercial development.
-About a quarter of the commercial development and 37% of the residential improvements had been deployed for renewable energy.
+State-level PACE-enabling legislation is now active in 37 states and the District of Columbia, as shown in Figure 2, and PACE programs are rapidly expanding in many cities nationwide.
 PACE-financed measures can include not only building improvements like standard renewable energy and energy efficiency measures (such as solar energy and heating and air conditioning), but also resiliency measures such as seismic retrofits, hurricane preparedness measures, stormwater management, roof and other structural replacements, and water conservation.

 PACE financing places an assessment or lien on a property to provide upfront financing for property improvements that are paid back through property taxes.
 The assessment replaces traditional debt service, which typically relies on a customer’s credit or other security interest and allows for an investment that remains with the property rather than the property owner.
 Property tax assessments have been widely used for infrastructure improvements such as sewer and gas line upgrades.